11/12/13 October 2019

 In many cities the Gardens may not generate much interest or support, but here they constitute a natural oasis in a dreary, largely monochrome urban desert.
 It’s interesting to see how many mums – or is it nannies? – are here, pushing babes around in buggies or walking hand-in-hand with toddlers.
 In a place like Singapore this has got to be good for the soul, and, just as important, it’s free.

-But for us it’s the reptiles that steal the show, including a huge monitor lizard that looks like an extra from a Jurassic Park movie.
-It’s strangely thrilling to see such ancient beasts in a thoroughly modern metropolis
+But for us it’s the reptiles that steal the show, including a couple of huge Malaysian Water Monitor Lizards that look like extras from a Jurassic Park movie.
+It’s strangely thrilling to see such ancient beasts in a thoroughly modern metropolis.
+Click here to see my video of them – the first ever video on my new YouTube channel!

 Located within the Botanic Gardens is a distinct and separately managed entity, the National Orchid Garden.
 It is claimed to have the largest display of tropical orchids anywhere in the world – there are over 60,000 orchids from 1,000 orchid species and 2,000 hybrids in its collection.